sportsdunia logo

 Yasuhito Endo (Image credit:@TheAFCCL/X)

-Endo is the most-capped Japanese football player in history.
-He earned 152 caps from 2002 to 2015 and scored 15 goals for his country.
-He wore Japanese colors at three World Cups and three Confederations Cups.
-The 44-year-old won the Asian Cup in 2004 and 2007.
+Yasuhito Endo is the most-capped Japanese football player in history, earning 152 caps from 2002 to 2015 and scoring 15 goals for his country.
+He wore Japanese colours at three World Cups and three Confederations Cups.
+The 44-year-old won the Asian Cup twice in 2004 and 2007, playing a key role in the Blue Samurai's continental success.
+The dynamic midfielder spent most of his club career in his homeland, Japan, with Gamba Osaka.

-Yasuhito Endo spent most of his club career at Gamba Osaka.
-He made 605 out of his 969 club appearances for Osaka.
+Endo spent most of his club career at Gamba Osaka.
+He made a total of 605 out of his 969 club appearances for the Japanese giants.
 The midfielder scored 139 goals at the club level, 98 of which came for Gamba Osaka from 2001 to 2021.
+He was chosen as the 2009 Asian footballer of the year and voted as the J League's most valuable player in 30 years.

 AppsGoalsAssistsNotable ClubsTitles